 Some people use this oil topically to treat psoriasis, claiming that it controls the speed of skin cell production and reduces inflammation.
 More research is needed to support these claims.

 Treatment of stress

 Psoriasis and stress go hand in hand, and THC has been shown to relieve stress.
 But researchers note that while low doses of THC can produce stress-relieving effects, higher doses may negatively affect mood.

 Cannabinoids are active chemicals found in cannabis plants.
 Your body

 - the pressure in your eye

 Cannabis holds promise for treating the symptoms of psoriasis.
 It’s well-established that cannabis can be useful in controlling pain.
-More research is needed to determine if it’s safe and effective.
+But more research is needed to determine if it’s safe and effective.

 Schedule I substances are considered to have a high potential for abuse, have no accepted medical use, and may not be safe for use under medical supervision.

 Cannabis can’t be prescribed under federal law, but doctors may recommend or provide a referral for its use in place of a prescription.

-Should you consider cannabis to treat your psoriasis?
-This depends on where you live.
-Some parts of the United States allow the use of cannabis to treat psoriasis.
-Others allow people to use it to relieve pain.
+Whether or not you should consider cannabis for psoriasis treatment depends on where you live.
+Some parts of the United States allow the use of cannabis to treat psoriasis Others allow people to use it to relieve pain.